-Lifework will be checked for quality and completeness upon students' arrival at school every day.
+Lifework will be checked for quality and completeness at school every day.
 Assignments are expected to be neat and professional.
-Students will receive an automatic detention for lifework that is incomplete or for Reading Logs and PREP Reports that are not signed by a parent or guardian.
-It is important for students to learn responsibility and ownership of their schoolwork - the kind of responsibility they will need to take for themselves in college.
-As such, students who forget homework will not avoid the consequences listed in this section even if a parent/guardian brings the work to school for them.
+Students will receive an automatic detention for lifework that is incomplete or for Reading Logs (5/6 only) and PREP Reports that are not signed by a parent or guardian.
+It is important for students to learn responsibility and ownership of their schoolwork - the kindof responsibility they will need to take for themselves in college.
+As such, students who forget homeworkwill not avoid the consequences listed in this section even if a parent/guardian brings the work to schoolfor them.